ekball/C11-Note-Taker/README.md

 ## Experience Gained

     After returning to this challenge a few weeks later, it was not particularly difficult.
 Writing routes seems much easier after understanding how they connect to more complicated challenges (like Challenge #13).
-However, it took a few minutes to review how they were written
+However, it took a few minutes to review how they were written without a MySQL database creating the unique id's automatically.

 ## GitHub Links (Repository and Demo Video)